Sèvres: Public transport

 Bus routes 169, 171, 179, and 426 of the RATP bus network, route 469 of the Établissement Transdev de Nanterre [Transdev establishment of Nanterre], route 45 in the Phébus bus network and at night by N61 and N145 of the Noctilien route network.
 The city makes one minibus available to people with reduced mobility, L'autre Bus [The Other Bus].

 Rail

-Sèvres is served by Sèvres-Rive-Gauche station on the Transilien Paris – Montparnasse suburban rail line.
+Sèvres is served by Sèvres-Rive-Gauche station on the Transilien Line N suburban rail line.

-It is also served by Sèvres–Ville-d'Avray station on the Transilien Paris – Saint-Lazare suburban rail line.
+It is also served by Sèvres–Ville-d'Avray station on the Transilien Paris-Saint-Lazare suburban rail line.

-It is also served by the Musée de Sèvres and Brimborion stations on Line 2 of the Tramway of Île-de-France which links Paris - Porte de Versailles and La Défense.
+It is also served by the Musée de Sèvres and Brimborion stations on Île-de-France tramway Line 2 which links Paris-Porte de Versailles and La Défense.

 Urbanism

 Urban morphology

 INSEE has divided the commune into ten islets grouped for statistical information.

 The commune of Sèvres includes 16 quarters, named as follows: